dobra-dobra/micropython-mpu9250/README.md

+# MicroPython MPU9250 driver for ESP8266

+Needs more testing, some functions may not work or have errors.

 As of now, this repo holds:
 * vector3d - a vector class for IMU devices
 * imu - a base class for MPU9x50 devices